 Finally, PLPD will not cover you if you were hit by an uninsured or underinsured motorist or a driver whose coverage had insufficient liability limits.

-Basically, the PLPD policy goes into effect only if you are at fault in an accident; it does nothing to protect you if you are hurt by another driver and will not cover repairs to your automobile.
+Basically, the PLPD policy goes into effect only if you are at fault in an auto accident; it does nothing to protect you if you are hurt by another driver and will not cover repairs to your automobile.
 Fortunately, a qualified PLPD insurance lawyer in Detroit can fight for any additional compensation you need, even when you carry the minimum insurance coverage the law requires.

 The High Cost of an Accident